This post may contain affiliate links. Please read our disclosure policy.

-This casserole is made with ham and pasta tossed in an easy from-scratch cheese sauce.
+This ham casserole recipe combines pasta and ham in an easy, from-scratch cheese sauce.
 It’s topped with buttery bread crumbs for a great family meal.

-Ham Use leftover diced ham or purchase ham steaks at the grocery store.
+• Ham Use leftover diced ham or diced ham steaks.

-CheeseThis recipe uses a combination of cheddar, gruyere (or swiss cheese), and parmesan cheeses for a tasty dish.
-Feel free to use whatever cheeses you have on hand, just make sure to include one with a bold flavor.
+• CheeseThis recipe uses a combination of cheddar, gruyere (or Swiss cheese), and parmesan cheeses.
+You can replace the cheeses with what you on hand, however, be sure to include one with a bold flavor.

-Topping – A topping of buttered Panko bread crumbs with cheese adds a crunchy finish to the casserole.
+• Topping – A topping of buttered Panko bread crumbs adds a crunchy finish to the casserole.

 Cheesy Ham Casserole with cheese being poured on